 The concept: The start of the year is smothered with ads and emails asking you to be more ambitious.
 Companies want you to commit to long resolutions and new products.

 The One-Day Resolutions Campaign did the opposite.
 It emphasized what makes learners human by asking them to make a small 24-hour commitment to learning to code.
-This sense of relief leaked into how our learners felt about coding in general.
-Asking for just one day of code made a big resolution feel achievable and relatable (while still promising immediate benefits).
+This sense of relief resonated with learners.
+Asking for just one day of focus made a big resolution feel achievable and relatable (while still promising immediate benefits).

 The language sections highlight the importance of featuring benefits over features.
 Notice that we didn’t immediately talk about the semantics of Python (loops, functions, etc.).
 Instead, I tried to humanize the programming language so any beginner could understand if Python was the right language for them, and why it was important.